ppy/osu/README.md

 We love to reward quality contributions.
 If you have made a large contribution, or are a regular contributor, you are welcome to [submit an expense via opencollective](https://opencollective.com/ppy/expenses/new).
 If you have any questions, feel free to [reach out to peppy](mailto:pe@ppy.sh) before doing so.

+Our team believes in **human contributions**.
+Any contribution – be it an issue report or a pull request – which is created by, documented by, or aided by AI/LLM usage will typically be **closed and locked without further discussion**.

 ## Licence

 *osu!*'s code and framework are licensed under the [MIT licence](https://opensource.org/licenses/MIT).
 Please see [the licence file](LICENCE) for more information. [tl;dr](https://tldrlegal.com/license/mit-license) you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.